Table of Contents

 The HR department will coordinate the employee’s departure from the company.
 There are several components to this step, including:

-- Reviewing confidential agreements, health benefits, and retirement options.
+Review documents including confidential agreements, health benefits, and retirement options.

-- Returning company equipment.
+Returning company equipment.

-- Contact IT to close all employee accounts and change passwords.
+Contact IT to close all employee accounts and change passwords.

-- Disable access to company buildings and property.
+Disable access to company buildings and property.

-Step 4: Maintain a Relationship with Former Employees
+How to Maintain a Relationship with Former Employees

 In a way, former employees become brand ambassadors for your company.
 They will share the good and the bad.
 Be sure to end on a good note.
 Former employees can be a great resource for recruitment, either making referrals or choosing to return themselves.
 There could be opportunities for employees who have retired to come back part-time, or on an on-call basis.
-The company can pair former employees who have retired with someone who is less experienced to mentor, teach, and share what they have learned.

-Just because an employee may leave your company involuntarily meaning they did not succeed in your company’s environment does not mean they cannot succeed in another corporate environment.
-There are still opportunities in which they can still impact your company for good.
 But if employees who involuntarily leave and are disrespected when it happens, they will not be giving your company a positive review.
 Remember people might not always remember what we say but they will remember how we made them feel.
 So, think twice about how you treat others especially in these situations where emotions run high and you are cutting off their livelihood.

 HR and the manager can work together on deciding what needs to happen for the position the employee left open.
 Ask yourself and the manager the following questions:

-- Do we need to backfill this position?
+Do we need to backfill this position?

-- Who will fill in with these responsibilities until someone is hired?
+Who will fill in with these responsibilities until someone is hired?

 Take this opportunity to review the job description and training for this position.
 Take a look at how